 After that first visit, I knew that, eventually, I wanted to begin a new chapter in my life.
 Being an escort was surprisingly enjoyable for me.
-I met some wonderful people and travelled more than I expected.
+I met some wonderful people and traveled more than I expected.
 Now I live in New York and being an escort is, almost, entirely in my past.
 The more my escort life recedes into the past, the more I question if I will ever write another ‘Clarice’ book.
 Probably not.

 I may even switch genres altogether and move toward non-fiction.
-Although I usually frown upon anything that calls itself non-fiction as it is always written from the perspective of the author who cannot possibly separate herself (or himself for that matter) from the subject. — making it in the end more fictional than many books written under the ‘fiction’ label.
+Although I usually frown upon anything that calls itself non-fiction as it is always written from the perspective of the author who cannot possibly separate herself (or himself for that matter) from the subject. — making it, in the end, more fictional than many books written under the ‘fiction’ label.

 I’ll always sprinkle some erotica into my writing, though what I really want to do is change the way strangers come together over shared experiences.
 I’ve lost my innocence.
 People are different, with strongly held beliefs.
-In my experience, children and fiction brings them together.
+In my experience, children and fiction bring them together.
 Whether Utopia or Dystopia, surprisingly, daily disagreements fall by the wayside.
 I hope ‘Clarice’ will endure on the bookshelves and be enjoyed by people across racial, gender, and cultural borders.
 Just look for the deeper story behind the facade.
 Clarice is in all of us.